Anna Cramling: Chess career

+2020s onward

-In September 2022, she represented Sweden (alongside her mother Pia) in the 2022 Chess Olympiad in Chennai, India, playing board 3 and competing in 10 of the 11 rounds, winning three games and drawing four.
+Since 2020, Cramling has played in few competitions, partly because of her becoming a streamer, and partly because of the COVID-19 pandemic, which limited the number of over-the-board tournaments in operation.
+In September 2022, Cramling represented Sweden (alongside her mother Pia) in the 2022 Chess Olympiad in Chennai, India, playing board 3 and competing in 10 of the 11 rounds, winning three games and drawing four.
+From 10 to 21 November 2023, Cramling played in the 2023 European Team Chess Championship as a member of the women's team from Sweden, which finished the tournament ranked 22 out of 32 entrants.
+As the highest-rated player on her team, she played board one, winning five games, drawing two, and losing two, for a total of six out of a possible nine points.

 Team competitions

 Cramling has represented Sweden in the women's divisions at one Chess Olympiad and two European Team Chess Championships.
 In each of these tournaments, she competed on the same team as her mother Pia Cramling while her father Juan Bellón López was the team captain.
 At the 2016 Chess Olympiad in Baku, she played on the reserve board behind her mother on the top board followed by Inna Agrest, Jessica Bengtsson, and Angelina Fransson.
 Both Cramling and the team overall had good performances.
 With a score of 14 points (+7–4=0), Sweden finished in 23rd place out of 134 teams, far ahead of their seeding of 43rd.
 Individually, Cramling had a score of 3/7, gaining 17 rating points.
 She declined to compete at the 2018 Chess Olympiad in Batumi because her mother Pia was not going to be on the team.
 Pia decided not to participate after Swedish Chess Federation manager Anders Wengholm did not select Bellón López as the women's team captain.
 Cramling played at the European Team Chess Championship in 2019 and 2021.
 She played on the third board in 2019 behind her mother and Ellinor Frisk, and was again on the reserve board in 2021.
 Individually, she fared better in 2021, scoring 3/5 and gaining 22 rating points.
 In 2022, Cramling played board 3 in the 44th Chess Olympiad individually scoring 5/10 (+3-3=4), giving her a TPR of 2099.